MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/ne-storport-scsi_adapter_control_type.md

 ### -field ScsiAdapterReportInternalData

 Reserved for system use.
-Available starting in WIN11_NEXT.
+Available starting in Windows 11, version 22H2.

 Storport sends this control only if a miniport has also previously called [**StorPortSetFeatureList**](nf-storport-storportsetfeaturelist.md) in its [**HwFindAdapter**](nc-storport-hw_find_adapter.md) routine with **ScsiAdapterReportInternalData** specified.

 ### -field ScsiAdapterResetBusSynchronous

-Available starting in WIN11_NEXT.
+Available starting in Windows 11, version 22H2.
 Storport sends this control during the handling of an IOCTL_STORAGE_DEVICE_RESET.
 The miniport driver should handle this control similar to what it does in its [**HwResetBus**](nc-storport-hw_reset_bus.md) callback routine, and should return SCSI_ADAPTER_CONTROL_STATUS.

 Storport sends this control only if a miniport has also previously called [**StorPortSetFeatureList**](nf-storport-storportsetfeaturelist.md) in its [**HwFindAdapter**](nc-storport-hw_find_adapter.md) routine with **StorportFeatureResetBusSynchronous** specified.

 ### -field ScsiAdapterPostHwInitialize

 Reserved for system use.
-Available starting in WIN11_NEXT.
+Available starting in Windows 11, version 22H2.

 Storport sends this control only if a miniport has also previously called [**StorPortSetFeatureList**](nf-storport-storportsetfeaturelist.md) in its [**HwFindAdapter**](nc-storport-hw_find_adapter.md) routine with **StorportFeaturePostHwInitialize** specified.

 ### -field ScsiAdapterPrepareEarlyDumpData

 Reserved for system use.
-Available starting in WIN11_NEXT.
+Available starting in Windows 11, version 22H2.

 Storport sends this control only if a miniport has also previously called [**StorPortSetFeatureList**](nf-storport-storportsetfeaturelist.md) in its [**HwFindAdapter**](nc-storport-hw_find_adapter.md) routine with **StorportFeaturePrepareEarlyDumpData** specified.

 ### -field ScsiAdapterRestoreEarlyDumpData

 Reserved for system use.
-Available starting in WIN11_NEXT.
+Available starting in Windows 11, version 22H2.

 Storport sends this control only if a miniport has also previously called [**StorPortSetFeatureList**](nf-storport-storportsetfeaturelist.md) in its [**HwFindAdapter**](nc-storport-hw_find_adapter.md) routine with **StorportFeatureRestoreEarlyDumpData** specified.